crossplane/crossplane/docs/quick-start.md

 kubectl apply -f stack.yaml
 ```

 We've now installed Crossplane with GCP support!
-Take a look at the guide to
+Take a look at the [Crossplane
-[Crossplane installation guide] for more installation options, and to learn how
+installation guide] for more installation options, and to learn how to install
-to install support for other cloud providers such as Amazon Web Services and
+support for other cloud providers such as Amazon Web Services and Microsoft
-Microsoft Azure.
+Azure.

 ## Add Your GCP Project to Crossplane